 Youth as Researchers: About

-Our key partner The UNESCO Child and Family Research Centre supports youth to engage in research on issues of interest to them.
+In collaboration with our key partner The UNESCO Child and Family Research Centre we support youth to engage in research on issues of interest to them.
 Supporting youth to lead on research projects positively contributes to their development, enhancing their skill set and empowering them to investigate issues that can be used as a launching pad to drive change.
 Youth research is important because it encourages and allows young people to find out about the issues that interest and influence them so that we can make positive changes in their areas.
 It is important that young people are involved in researching issues that affect them because we understand and experience these issues themselves.
 Conducting research also gives them valuable research skills, critical thinking, and experience in conducting research.

 Youth As Researchers Training Manual